 The Secondary & Middle Level Teacher Certification Program prepares students to become certified high school or middle school teachers in the state of Washington.
-Upon completion of this highly-structured, full-time, four-quarter program, students will meet all of the requirements to be recommended for Washington State Residency teacher certification.
+Upon completion of this program, students will meet all of the requirements to be recommended for Washington State Residency teacher certification.